 Funds collected by virtue of the Special Contribution (Defence of the Republic) Law (Law No. 5/85) are used for the purchase of defence equipment.
-As a result of a recent amendment to the Law (Law No. 9(1)/2000), both the Fund for the Defence of the Republic and the Management Committee for the Fund were abolished, and thus, all the Special Contributions for the Defence of the Republic collected now, are deposited in the Consolidated Fund of the Republic.
+According to the Law (Law No. 9(1)/2000), both the Fund for the Defence of the Republic and the Management Committee for the Fund were abolished, and thus, all the Special Contributions for the Defence of the Republic collected now, are deposited in the Consolidated Fund of the Republic.

-The procurement process of defence equipment follows the procedures established by the 2011 Law and relevant Regulations, concerning Defence and Security Tenders (No.173(I)/ 2011), by virtue of which, a Defence and Security Tenders Council is set up, in order to deal with issues concerning the procurement of military equipment.
+The procurement process of defence equipment follows the procedures established by the 2011 Law and relevant Regulations, concerning Defence and Security Tenders (No.173(I)/ 2011), by virtue of which, a Defence and Security

+Tenders Council is set up, in order to deal with issues concerning the procurement of military equipment.